 Credible outsourcing is not a problem with SEO agencies.
 In fact, often it can be a good thing.
 Outsourcing your SEO properly can contribute to reduced costs as well as expansion of capabilities in other areas.
 On the other hand, failure to outsource with qualified parties can lead to disastrous results.
 Don’t settle for outsourcing of your SEO audit in any of the following areas:

-- If a company can’t come up with its own strategy for an audit, there’s no reason to hire them.
+- Strategy.
+If a company can’t come up with its own strategy for an audit, there’s no reason to hire them.

 - Link building.
 Another vital process for any agency, your firm should know that a lack of quality control could incur penalties for your business.